rossyman/bitbird-ng/README.md

 ## Firing It Up (🔥↑)

-To run the website, test or build the website locally, you'll need to have a few things installed:
+To run, test or build the website locally, you'll need to have a few things installed:
- - [x] Node.js (LTS - v12) - [Get here](https://nodejs.org/)
+ - [x] Node.js (LTS - v12) - [Get it here](https://nodejs.org/)
  - [x] NPM (Bundled with Node.js)

 ### Running The Site